 Curriculum Specialist, Intergroup Dialogue Project

-Our professional staff partners who co-facilitate IDP courses and programs for graduate students, staff, and faculty.
+Our professional staff partners who co-facilitate for and coach IDP courses and programs for graduate students, staff, and faculty.